Lin Chaopan: 2019

 Lin competed at the World Championships in Stuttgart, Germany, where his team placed second.

 2021

-At the 2020 Summer Olympics in Tokyo, Japan, Lin competed for the People's Republic of China, a team including Sun Wei, Zou Jingyuan, Xiao Ruoteng, and Lin Chaopan.
+At the 2020 Summer Olympics in Tokyo, Japan, Lin competed for the People's Republic of China, a team including Sun Wei, Zou Jingyuan, and Xiao Ruoteng.
 The team won Olympic bronze with a combined score of 262.397, 0.606 points beneath the winning team.